Abstract

 *lisp-errors-log-level*

 The log level used to log Lisp errors.
-See also*LOG-LISP-ERRORS-P*
+See also*LOG-LISP-ERRORS-P*.
+The default value is:ERROR.

 [Special variable]